ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 clickhouse-client --query="SELECT * FROM {some_table} FORMAT Parquet" > {some_file.pq}
 ```

-To exchange data with the Hadoop, you can use `HDFS` and `URL` table engines.
+To exchange data with the Hadoop, you can use `HDFS` table engines.

 ## Format Schema {#formatschema}